Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Aider with GPT-4o alone was SOTA

-Running the entire SWE Bench Lite benchmark using aider with just GPT-4o achieved a score of 25%.
+Running the SWE Bench Lite benchmark using aider with just GPT-4o achieved a score of 25%.
 This was itself a state-of-the-art result, before being surpassed by the main result being reported here